tylerhimes/tylerhimes.github.io/_posts/2021-06-10-Manipulating-Images-With-Numpy.md

   [ 26  25  23]]]
 ```

 Printing our `camaro` variable shows the `numpy` array of values for the image.
 The numbers in these arrays range from 0-255, which represent the intensity of the color.
-It's important to note the **shape**, or dimensions, of this array:
+It's important to note the *shape*, or dimensions, of this array:

 ```ruby
 camaro.shape
 >>> (1200, 1600, 3)
 ```

 We're working with an image that's 1200 px in height and 1600 px in width.
-The `3` in the shape is because when we load the image, it separates it into the three color channels: red, green, blue (RGB).
+The `3` in this tuple is because when the image is loaded, it's separated into three color channels: red, green, blue (RGB).

 Let's see what image we're working with: